-- Students are expected to attend all scheduled days of clinical experience - Students are expected to notify, by phone, the school, faculty, and assigned unit when absent at least two hours before clinical reporting time - Students are responsible for scheduling a makeup clinical day with faculty - The student will receive a "0" as their grade if a rotation is missed until the makeup day is completed - Student absences are recorded using the Remediation/Success Plan forms - Habitual absences will not be tolerated - Student is not allowed to stay in the program after missing more than 24 hours per semester in class, lab, and clinical combined - Tardiness and early departure are forms of absenteeism
+- Students are expected to attend all scheduled days of clinical experience. - Students are expected to notify, by phone, the school, faculty, assigned unit, and preceptor when absent at least two hours before clinical reporting time. - Students are responsible for scheduling a makeup clinical day with faculty. - The student will receive a "0" as their grade if a rotation is missed until the makeup day is completed. - Student absences are recorded using the Remediation/Success Plan form. - Habitual absences will not be tolerated. - Students are not allowed to stay in the program after missing more than 24 hours per semester in class, lab, and clinical combined. - Tardiness and early departure are forms of absenteeism.